Sunday, 1 November 2009

 Fourth, re the Islamic Research Centre (IRC) of al-Azhar, you quote (with no reference) a representative as saying, in 2002, that the penalty for apostasy is “null and void”.
 However, five years later, Mustafa Al Chaka a senior official of the IRC said: "He [Gomaa] cannot deny punishment in this life for the apostate."
 (Gulf News, July 24 2007 [3]).
 Is Mustafa Al Chaka an “Islamophobe”?

-[A] Your conclusion: “So the top two Imams of Sunni Islam reject the death penalty for apostasy.”
+[A] Your conclusion: “The top two Imams of Sunni Islam reject the death penalty for apostasy.”

-[B] A disinterested conclusion: “Two of the top Imams of Sunni Islam make contradictory and qualified statements about the punishment for apostasy; if a legalist were looking for cause for capital punishment for apostasy, they would find comfort in those statements.”
+[B] My conclusion: “Two of the top Imams of Sunni Islam make statements that would allow cause for capital punishment for apostasy.”

 References: